 Law enforcement has helped to shape our community as much as our community has defined what it wants from law enforcement.
-The relationship between the citizens of Cowlitz County and law enforcement goes all the way back to 1854 when James Huntington was named as the first Sheriff of Cowlitz County.
-A lot may have changed since then but there is one constant--people.
-Just as it was back then, the people that make up our police force are people that live in our community, serving our community.
-All police agencies within our County work together every day protecting and serving the citizens of Cowlitz County.
-The Citizens' Police Academy is your opportunity to learn first hand how law enforcement works in our community and find out what you can do to make a difference.
+The relationship between the citizens of Cowlitz County and law enforcement goes all the way back to 1854 when James Huntington was named the first sheriff of Cowlitz County.
+A lot may have changed since then, but there is one constant -- people.
+Just as it was back then, the people that make up our police force are people that live in our community and serve our community.
+All police agencies within our county work together every day protecting and serving the citizens of Cowlitz County.
+The Citizens' Police Academy is your opportunity to learn firsthand how law enforcement works in our community and find out what you can do to make a difference.

 Those eligible to attend must be at least 21 years of age and work or live in the Cowlitz County area.
 Applicants can have no felony or domestic violence convictions.
 Misdemeanor arrests will be evaluated on a case-by-case basis.
 Applicants must pass a background check conducted by law enforcement.

 For questions regarding the Citizens' Academy, please contact the Sheriff's Office at (360) 577-3092.